 |Best deal (per month)||$2.99|

 SAVE up to 69% + 3 months FREE

 SAVE 84% on the 2 year plan + 4 months free

 SAVE 74% on the 2 yr plan

 SAVE 50% on the annual plan

 Our list of the best VPNs for the Philippines is based on the following factors:

-- Large network of servers across the world for expatriates to unblock content
+- Large network of servers across for unblocking content worldwide

 - Strong encryption parameters to maintain privacy and anonymity